cferdinandi/fetch-sales/content/documentation.md

 optionsnodogskids="No Dogs/Kids"  // Text to display for pets that aren't good with dogs or kids optionsnocatskids="No Cats/Kids" // Text to display for pets that aren't good with cats or kids
 ```

+## Styling

+Every element in Fetch has a custom class prefixed with `.fetch-*` that you can hook into to nudge-and-tweak the styling.

+This is for advanced users only.
+Please use your browser's Developer Tools to explore the available classes and styling hooks and test changes.

+*__Note:__ I cannot provide support for custom style changes outside of [customized layout engagements](https://fetch.gomakethings.com/pricing/#customized-layouts).*

 ## Setting Up in SquareSpace